emqx/eip/active/0015-unified-authentication.md

 - `{ok, Info}` as a login accepted, hence to terminate the auth calls from here, where `Info` may contain additional information such as to indicate if the user is a super-user.
 - `{error, Reason}` to indicate that client's login should be denied.

+NOTE: for temporary errors, such as database connection issue, the error is logged,
+      and the auth result is `ignore` so to move forward to the next node in the chain.

+NOTE: if there is no `ok` (accepted) result after a full chain exhaustion, the login is rejected.

 For enhanced authentication, such as `scram` there can be messages after the first request, hence the backend may return `{continue, Data}`,